 The wording of article 6 also prohibits abuse of collective dominance.
 Precedents on collective dominance are neither abundant nor mature enough to allow for a clear inference of a set of minimum conditions under which collective dominance would be alleged.
-That said, the Board has considered it necessary to establish 'an economic link' for a finding of abuse of collective dominance (see, for example, Turkcell/Telsim, 03-40/432-186, 9 June 2003; Biryay, 00-26/292-162, 17 July 2000).
+That said, the Board has considered it necessary to establish 'an economic link' for a finding of abuse of collective dominance (see, eg, Turkcell/Telsim, 9 June 2003, 03-40/432-186; and Biryay, 17 July 2000, 00-26/292-162).